AlisonWen/Resources-for-CS-students/README.md

 </ul>

 ### Command Line Tools
-[MIT missing semester](https://missing.csail.mit.edu) : A course provided by MIT to let all CS students be acquainted with tools like command line and text editors.
+[MIT The missing semester of your CS education](https://missing.csail.mit.edu) : A course provided by MIT to let all CS students be acquainted with tools like command line and text editors.

 ### Learning Languages
 ##### Javascript